 Meetings are held twice a month and feature guest speakers from various industries.
 Their dynamic presentations give insight to the many opportunities that await them after graduation and how to achieve them.

 But it's not all about math and science!
 Our section strives to provide a welcoming and fun environment in which women on campus can come together and create everlasting bonds and friendships.
 In addition to our general meetings we have incorporated "just for fun" evening socials.

 Are you interested in what we do or want to learn more?
 We invite you to join us at one of our meetings or outreach events.
 We would love to have you!
 If you have any questions, or are interested in speaking at one of our meetings just send us an email!

-Provide encouragement and support for women to achieve full potential in careers as engineers and leaders, expand the image of the engineering profession as a positive force in improving the quality of life, and demonstrate the value of diversity.
+Empower women to achieve full potential in careers as engineers and leaders, expand the image of the engineering and technology professions as a positive force in improving the quality of life, and demonstrate the value of diversity and inclusion.